 While the fruit is stewing, cook the pancakes.
 Heat another pan and wipe the inside with a oil-soaked kitchen paper (you need some, but not much oil for pancakes).
-Spoon in a small ladle of batter.
+Spoon in 1 tbsp of batter.
 Leave it until you see bubbles form on the surface.
 Flip, and cook the other side.
 Repeat with the rest of the batter and keep them warm in the oven.

 To assemble the dish, stack up the pancakes, balance the bacon and fruits on top, drizzle with the pan syrup, drizzle again with maple syrup, and dust with icing sugar.

 1 cup is about 250ml.
 The frozen mixed 'forest' berries from the supermarket are fine for this, but I can never understand why there are sometimes grapes in there.